Skip to content

 Let's take it back to the beginning.

-Jayson Mullins joined Toowoomba Grammar School as the ICT Director in 2019 - before then he was actively involved in the community as a father to two Grammar boys.
-Upon joining the school, Jayson was given the directive that the school needed to take a different direction in terms of strategy, technological governance and innovation.
+Jayson Mullins joined Toowoomba Grammar School as the ICT Director in 2019.
+Before then, he was actively involved in the community as a father to two Grammar boys.
+Upon joining the school, Jayson was given the directive that the school needed to take a different direction in terms of strategy, technological governance, and innovation.

 In April 2019, shortly after Jayson started, the day of the perfect storm occurred.

 "We had a core switch failure, which is probably the worst nightmare for any IT manager out there.
-What that meant is the entire school was down, from seven o'clock that morning," reflects Jayson.
+What that meant is the entire school was down from seven o'clock that morning," reflects Jayson.

-"I say it's a perfect storm because not only did it go down just before school started, it also happened to be our Parent-Teacher Interview Day."
+"I say it's a perfect storm because not only did it go down just before school started, but it also happened to be our Parent-Teacher Interview Day."

 As an on-premises school with their core systems down, this downtime had schoolwide impacts: attendance could not be recorded; medical details and timetables were inaccessible; payroll could not be processed; and perhaps most notably, TWGS could not run their Parent-Teacher Interviews, nor could they communicate directly with parents to notify them.